 - Time standing unaided: 1-2 min. is ok; 5 min. is too long.

-See our HMD Fact Sheet for more specifics about what we know about the lived experience of those with hidden mobility disabilities and our Attitudes Regarding Limited Mobility for a listing of attitudes we may have internalized.
+See our Fact Sheet on Limited Mobility for more specifics about what we know about the lived experience of those with limited mobility and our Attitudes Regarding Limited Mobility for a listing of attitudes we may have internalized.